 I may use "nomenclator" to refer to a system having a substitution cipher alphabet (possibly with homophones) plus a code list small enough to allow the whole to be written on a sheet of paper.
 (Kahn also observes "an odd characteristic" that "nomenclators were always written on large folded sheets of paper, whereas modern codes are almost invariably in book or booklet form."
 See the image to the right, reproduced from another article.)

 (After I first wrote this article, I came to understand the word differently.
 See the section "Meaning of 'Nomenclator'" below.)

-I now use "cipher" for encryption systems of the period from 1400 to 1850 because I believe "cipher" (or its variants in spelling or "chiffre" in French, "cifra" in Spanish or Italian) was the word that was actually used in this period.
+I now use "cipher" for encryption systems of the period from 1400 to 1850 because I believe "cipher" (or its variants in spelling or "chiffre" in French, "cifra" in Spanish or Italian, "zifra" earlier in Italian) was the word that was actually used in this period.
 In one instance, a list of code words without any substitution alphabet (French, the 1590s) is called "chifre" (see another article).
 (I might use "code" for large ones, especially when referring to encoding tables rather than text in code.
 Hopefully, such loose usage causes no serious confusion in most contexts.)

 When I started this website, I used "codes and ciphers" to cover both systems but the more I write articles about historical secret writing, the more the simple word "cipher" felt right to me in the historical context.